Smart contracts

-Both Zinc and Solidity languages are Turing-complete, so you can use unbounded loops, recursion, vectors and maps of arbitrary length, and so on.
-Local variables are stored on the stack or in the heap memory, whereas the contract storage is accessed globally.
-Contracts call one another via strongly-typed interfaces and have access to public storage fields.
+Solidity will be supported first, so you can use unbounded loops, recursion, vectors and maps of arbitrary length, and so on.
+Local variables are stored on the stack or the heap, whereas the contract storage is accessed globally.
+Contracts call one another via strongly typed interfaces and have access to public storage fields.

-zkSync smart contracts are able to call one another, just like in the Ethereum ecosystem.
+zkSync smart contracts are able to call one another just like Ethereum smart contracts can.
 Each call transaction tree is atomic, regardless of the number of contract instances involved.

 Any DeFi project can be migrated to zkSync, since most of the existing Solidity code can be deployed without changes.

-The Sync VM is a high-efficient, Turing-complete, SNARK-friendly virtual machine for executing zkSync smart contracts.
+The zkEVM is a highly efficient, Turing complete, SNARK-friendly virtual machine for executing smart contracts.

-State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high-load, allowing to execute transactions in a blink of an eye.
+State-of-the-art optimizations are applied to smart contract bytecode, while the virtual machine itself is optimized for high load, allowing it to execute transactions in the blink of an eye.

-The machine is SNARK-friendly, that is, the execution trace can be proven in SNARKs.
-However, it does not require a circuit per program.
+The machine is SNARK-friendly; that is, the execution trace can be proven in SNARKs.
+However, it does not require one circuit per program.
 A single circuit can be used instead, which needs to be audited only once.